drdplusinfo/skills/README.md

 Skill
 - can be used just as an arbiter due its aggregating meaning
-- -can check if BackgroundSkillPoints are not overused- should not check it, its too tricky, let it to Skills
+- ~~can check if BackgroundSkillPoints are not overused~~ should not check it, its too tricky, let it to Skills
 - can check if SkillPoint and SkillRank are unique locally
 - can check if cross-type SkillPoint(s) as a payment are unique and not used as a standard point locally